brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

   main:
     parent: guides
     weight: 1
-description: Quickstart tutorial on how to install all components on a Debian / Ubuntu system.
+description: Quickstart tutorial on installing the ChirpStack stack on a single Debian / Ubuntu based machine.
 ---

 # Quickstart on Debian or Ubuntu

-This tutorial describes the steps needed to setup the LoRa Server project **including all requirements** on a single machine.
-It has been tested on the following distributions:
+This tutorial describes the steps needed to setup the ChirpStack stack **including all requirements** on a single machine.
+It has been tested on the following distributions (but with non or minimal modifications it will work on other versions too):

-* Ubuntu 16.04 LTS
 * Ubuntu 18.04 LTS
-* Debian 9 (Stretch)
+* Debian 10 (Buster)

 Please refer to the other install pages for more generic installation instructions.

 ## Assumptions

-Many configurations of these packages is possible.
+Many configurations of these packages are possible.
 Dependent software packages could be installed on any number of remote servers, and the packages themselves could be on their own servers.
 However, in order to simplify the initial installation, we will assume the following deployment architecture:

-* All LoRa Server components and their dependencies will be installed on a single server instance.
+* All ChirpStack components and their dependencies will be installed on a single server instance.
-* The [LoRa Gateway Bridge](/lora-gateway-bridge/) component will be installed on the server, but can also be installed on the gateway itself.
+* The [ChirpStack Gateway Bridge](/gateway-bridge/) component will be installed on the server, but can also be installed on the gateway itself.
 * No firewall rules are setup.

 Of course, optimizations may need to be made depending on the performance of your systems.
 You may opt to move the PostgreSQL database to another server.
-Or you may decide to put your MQTT server on a different system, or even use a different server than the one recommended in this document.
+Or you may decide to put your MQTT broker on a different system, or even use a different server than the one recommended in this document.
 These and other installation changes are beyond the scope of this document.
 However, you should be able to find the information here that would make these changes relatively straight-forward.

-## Install requirements
+## Install dependencies

 * **MQTT broker** - A publish/subscribe protocol that allows users to publish information under topics that others can subscribe to.
 A popular